blib-la/runpod-worker-comfy/README.md

 docker-compose up
 ```

+> [!NOTE]
+>
+> - This will only work on computer with an NVIDIA GPU for now, as it requires CUDA.
+Please open an issue if you want to use it on a CPU / Mac

 #### Access the local Worker API

 - With the local API server running, it's accessible at: [localhost:8000](http://localhost:8000)
 - When you open this in your browser, you can also see the API documentation and can interact with the API directly

+> [!NOTE]
+>
+> - Windows: Accessing the API or ComfyUI might not work when you run the Docker Image via WSL, so it is recommended to run the Docker Image directly on Windows using Docker Desktop

 #### Access local ComfyUI

 - With the local API server running, you can access ComfyUI at: [localhost:8188](http://localhost:8188)

+> [!NOTE]
+>
+> - Windows: Accessing the API or ComfyUI might not work when you run the Docker Image via WSL, so it is recommended to run the Docker Image directly on Windows using Docker Desktop

 ## Automatically deploy to Docker hub with GitHub Actions